djalbat/the-occam-user-manual/content/custom-grammars/a-motivating-example.md

 This is the fallback if the unqualified metastatement cannot be parsed in a more meaningful way.

 If you want then you can copy just the premise itself into the pretty printer and set the start rule to `unqualifiedMetastatement`.
-If you do so then be sure to include a carriage after the `A ⇒ B` since the rule requires it.
+If you do so then be sure to include a carriage return after the `A ⇒ B` since the rule requires it.
 Here is the rule from the Florence grammar again, in fact.
-Note that the definition with a reference to the `metastatement` rule will be evaludated before the `nonsense` definition:
+Note that the definition with a reference to the `metastatement` rule will be evaluated before the `nonsense` definition:

 ```
 unqualifiedMetastatement..           ::=   metastatement... <END_OF_LINE>